Tournament Info & What to Watch Out For

 - Any Tournament that tells you to obtain insurance (AAU or otherwise) is NOT USA Hockey sanctioned so do NOT sign up

 - Canadian Tournaments are NOT sanctioned until September 1st.
-If considering a summer or August tournament, make sure you check they are sanctioned by Hockey Canada BEFORE paying the fee.
+If considering a summer or August tournament, make sure you check they are sanctioned by USA Hockey or Hockey Canada BEFORE paying the fee.

-- Any Tournament before September 1st (some in the USA are, most Canadian are NOT)
+- Any Tournament before September 1st (some in the USA are, Canadian are NOT)

 - Any Tournament run by a Rink should be checked BEFORE paying money